veteranbv/may8-chatbotshowdown/README.md

 # Ansible Playbook Challenge: "I'm a good gpt2" vs "I'm also a good gpt2" Showdown

+## Introduction

-I challenged two LLM models, "im-a-good-gpt2-chatbot" and "im-also-a-good-gpt2-chatbot", on the [chat.lmsys.org](https://chat.lmsys.org/) platform to create an Ansible playbook for a fun homelab project.
-The models were provided with an example of my existing Ansible directory structure to guide their responses:
+Recently, two intriguing LLM models released on the [chat.lmsys.org](https://chat.lmsys.org/) platform: "im-a-good-gpt2-chatbot" and "im-also-a-good-gpt2-chatbot".
+While the prevailing thought is that these models might be coming out of OpenAI, they were released without attribution, interesting so many of us in their capabilities.
+To assess their performance and potential, I decided to challenge both models to create an Ansible playbook for a fun homelab project, using my existing Ansible directory structure as a guide.

+The purpose of this challenge is to evaluate the ability of these LLM models to generate well-structured, practical, and comprehensive Ansible playbooks based on a given prompt and directory structure.
+By comparing their responses, I hoped to gain insights into each LLM's overall effectiveness...and to frankly have some fun.

+## Directory Structure

+To provide the models with a clear understanding of my preferred Ansible project structure, I shared the following directory tree (slightly redacted, but largely representative):

 ```
 .